NetApp/terraform-provider-netapp-ontap/docs/resources/security_roles.md

 ## Import

-This Resource supports import, which allows you to import existing security role into the state of this resoruce.
+This Resource supports import, which allows you to import existing security role into the state of this resource.
 Import require a unique ID composed of the role name, svm_name and cx_profile_name, separated by a comma. id = `name`,`svm_name`,`cx_profile_name`